 - Respecting the relationship of persons to whom they minister to their own community of faith.

 Guild Associates, when presenting themselves to the public, preserve the integrity of their spiritual formation ministries by:

 - Representing their qualifications and affiliations accurately.

 - Respecting all persons regardless of religion, creed, race, gender, sexual orientation, age, and mental or physical status.

 “The greatest gift we can give one another is the quality of our attention.”

 - Begin and end with silence.

 - Begin and end on time, arriving early to be ready.

-- Bring the gift of your presence, attention and prayerful listening to yourself and to others.
+- Bring the gift of your presence, attention, and prayerful listening to yourself and others.

 - Bring respect for differences.

 - Between speakers, allow a moment of silence for reflection.